Quebec’s Mario Bérubé nominated for Volunteer of the Year

 The Portneuf committee will hold its 30th anniversary next year in 2017.
 Bérubé is helping relocate the event to Saint-Raymond for the 300th anniversary of the town.
 This will be a positive step for the committee and they all share a target of 300 guests.
 Bérubé wants to help promote the event in his classic grandeur style – by setting up a giant poster alongside the highway.

 Vote Mario for DUC’s national Volunteer of the Year to celebrate his efforts and show some provincial pride!
-You can vote once a day until voting closes Friday, April 1, 2016.
+Voting is now closed.